 App Comparison

-Best Apple Journal Alternatives in 2026 (Cross-Platform + AI Insight)
+Best Apple Journal Alternative in 2026 (Cross-Platform + AI)

 Apple Journal is clean and private, but locked to iOS and light on insight.
 If you want mood tracking, AI reflection, or a journal that works across devices, start here.